 Fishery performance: Steller sea lion regulations prohibit directed fisheries for GOA Atka mackerel.
 They are managed with TAC levels to provide for anticipated bycatch needs of other fisheries, principally for rockfish, Pacific cod, and pollock.
-The 2017 and 2018 GOA Atka mackerel catches were 1,075 t and 1,438 t, respectively, and as of October 19, 2019, the GOA Atka mackerel catch of 1,181 t is only 39% of the 3,000 t TAC.
+The 2020 and 2021 GOA Atka mackerel catches were 608 t and 923 t, respectively, and as of October 24, 2021, the GOA Atka mackerel catches are well below the 3,000 t TAC.
 Fishery catches of GOA Atka mackerel have not shown any unusual trends in location, timing and catch levels.
-Catches since 2011 have been relatively consistent and ranged from 1,000-1,400.
+Catches since 2011 have been relatively consistent and ranged from 600-1,400.
 There are no apparent fishery/resource-use performance and/or behavior concerns therefore, I rated the fishery performance-related concern as Level 1.